 Dubai is one of the seven states making up the United Arab Emirates and it is located in the Middle East at the crossroads of Asia and Europe.
 Tourism in Dubai is an important part of the Dubai government's strategy to maintain the flow of foreign cash into the emirates.
 Dubai's lure for tourists is based mainly on shopping, but also on its possession of other ancient and modern attractions.
 Dubai is more popular than many cities on earth, including Paris, New York and Tokyo.
 According to Euromonitor, Dubai has retained its crown as the most visited city in the Middle East and landed sixth in the world in the latest global ranking of tourist destinations.

 Dubai has been home to the most opulent and luxurious hotels in the world.
 The UAE hotel market, which has usually been dominated by upscale hotels, now also offers hotels in the mid-market pricing.
 The wider pricing has helped the market demand to continue to see a rise as this has attracted budget traveller.
 Dubai Hotels are designed to accommodate business travelers as well as tourists.
 The hotels also enrich the local social life as they include a wide range of restaurants, bars, shops, and live entertainment.
-Dubai is expected to have 100,000 hotel rooms by 2020 to cater for the target of 25 million tourists during Expo 2020.

 Visitors to the city of Dubai require a visa unless they hold a visa from the rest of the GCC countries.
 Those visitors who are staying in one of the amazing and luxurious hotels in Dubai will be provided with a visa by the hotel for the duration of their stay.